mainmatter/mainmatter.com/src/posts/2099-01-01-setting-up-oauth-with-auth-js-and-sveltekit.md

 {/if} {% endraw %}
 ```

-Alternatively, you can redirect from a `+layout.server.js`, which arguably
+Alternatively, you can redirect from a `+layout.js`, which arguably provides
-provides better access management.
+better access management.
 See
 [this StackOverflow question](https://stackoverflow.com/q/74017730/901944) for
 possible ways to do it.

-### 8. ???

 ### 9. You’re breathtaking!

 Run your dev server with `npm run dev` and try it out.

 If you have wired everything correctly, it should work!

+## Gotcha 8: automatically generated routes

+Note that routes under `/auth` such as:

+- `/auth/callback/[provider]`
+- `/auth/signin`

+…are routes automatically generated by `@auth/sveltekit`.
+You don’t need to
+define them.

+The former is a backend route where OAuth providers should redirect the user to.

+The latter is a frontend route containing sign-in buttons for OAuth providers of
+your choice.
+The HTML/CSS of buttons will be generated for you by the package.

+## Gotcha 9: Auth.js is evolving

+As of 2023, the library is relatively new.
+It’s core is more or less stable, but
+its SvelteKit integration claims to be under active development.

+The implication is that it may receive breaking changes.
+In order to upgrade to
+future versions you will need to follow the upgrade guide or release notes to
+rewrite some of your code accordingly.

+Keep that in mind.

 ## Demo app